AnggaR96s/Reforestation/README.md

-## How do you make a 'one' disappear?
-You add a 'g' and it's 'gone'
+## Where do rabbits go after they get married?
+On a bunny-moon.